 Many of the benefits of hiring a big agency are the drawbacks for small agencies.
 Due to their small scale, they do not have the same resources and connections a larger agency has.
 This can also reduce the level of assurance a client has because of the lower number of past clients.
 However, for many, the savings in cost and the overall uniqueness of hiring a boutique agency outweigh the drawbacks.

-The biggest draw to hiring a small agency is having the agency come alongside the client and providing them with a higher level of personal service.
-Small agencies are dedicated to the relationship formed between the client and themselves.
+The biggest draw to hiring a small agency is providing a higher level of personal service.
+Small agencies are dedicated to the relationships built with clients.
 The agile nature of these agencies allows them to be flexible to what the client needs to be successful.
 Due to this connection and level of dedication, small agencies almost serve as an extension of the client’s business.

 Finding the “Unicorn” Agency